 Older times called for different ways of doing things, and while in the past the wet method has chiefly been used, today we will discuss a mixture of the two methods.
 More often, a method of switching is used.
 Contractors start out polishing dry, and then, once they have ground off so much concrete, they switch to a resin bond abrasive and are able to make the polish look more sheen.

 Depending on how deep you polish, a variety of outcomes are available.
 Each will be a smooth concrete finish but will show different layers of the concrete.

 - Uniform Finish – From the original cast, concrete has uniform color and texture.
 Often time, if your concrete was cast it is already very smooth.
 This type shows the thin layer of concrete paste that generally sits at the edges of the mold.
 This is the state of your concrete before polishing.

 - Light Polish – If you only lightly grind the surface of the concrete, that thin layer of cement is taken away, revealing the fine sand aggregate.
 This will make your concrete a little lighter and will require minimal polishing.

 - Ground Finish – The more you grind, the deeper you will get into the concrete, then revealing the larger pieces of aggregate.
 This makes for a smooth surface, but you can see the individual pebbles.

 3. Identify The Condition

-Whatever pencil leaves a significant mark determines the hardness of your concrete, and you are then able to decide what abrasives (a material or mineral used to finish a workpiece through rubbing) to use for the polishing of your concrete.
+Thanks to this simple test you are then able to decide what abrasives (a material or mineral used to finish a workpiece through rubbing) to use for the polishing of your concrete.
 Now you will know the hardness of your concrete!
-Source